The lush green leaves and sizeable yields indicate that your Cucumbers are thriving, but keep an eye out for suspicious yellowing leaves.

 Therefore, overwatering Cucumber plants may lead to moisture stress, which is indicated by yellowing foliage.

-The overwatered Cucumber plant will choke in as the roots are deprived of oxygen and nutrients.
+The overwatered Cucumber plant looks like the wilted, yellow, or brown plant.
+It will choke in as the roots are deprived of oxygen and nutrients.

 The leaves will be robbed of nutrients and oxygen required for food production, leading to a yellowing and wilting appearance.